SteamAchievementNotifier/SteamAchievementNotifier/README.md

 **KNOWN ISSUES:**
 -

-- **BurntToast** Notification removes the achievement description if the game name/achievement title is too long.
-I will be looking into a way to shorten the achievement name if it contains more than a certain amount of characters which would fix this issue. *Note: This also happens when the Steam achievement is "Hidden"/"Secret" - this is a limitation of the Steam Web API as "Hidden"/"Secret" achievement descriptions are updated after unlocking.*
+- Notification will not show achievement description if the Steam achievement is "Hidden"/"Secret" - this is a limitation of the Steam Web API as "Hidden"/"Secret" achievement descriptions are updated after unlocking.
-- A large number of tracking notifications can be sent in quick succession while playing a game.
-If this issue occurs, please right-click the system tray icon and select "Exit", and restart the application.